pierian-co/Adobe-Target-Reusable-Experience-Templates/Features/Carousal vertical view.md

 For each Product tile-

-**title** - Text of the title can be changed by passing string in 'text' field.
+**title** - Text of the title can be changed by passing string value in the 'text' field.

 **image** - Image of the product can be changed by passing in image url in the 'imageUrl' field.